mathewsystems/nexplore-duties-api-backend/BUILDING.md

 The Postgres database server must be online and accessible.
 The test scripts connect to the database server and executes data-correlated integration tests.

-For confiuration of the database server, refer to README.md file.
+For configuration of the database server, refer to README.md file.

 ```
 npm test